Inca Trail Trek - Machu Picchu Picture

 Permit Restrictions Along The Inca Trail

-The strictly controlled number of daily hiking permits that are issued by the government is the reason why you need to book your Inca Trail Trek in advance.
+The strictly controlled number of daily hiking permits that are issued by the government is the reason why you need to book your Inca Trail Peru in advance.
 There are only 500 permits issued each day, which is why they sell out fast!
 Inca Trail permits can sell out up to a year in advance, for popular trekking dates.
 These dates generally fall between May and August, which coincides with summer holidays in Europe and The USA.
 Valencia Travel has a high success rate in helping travelers secure their preferred permit dates, as long as trekkers book their Inca Trail in advance.

 The shorter Inca Trail Express to machu Picchu is perfect for those who are short on time, or energy!
 You still gt to trek to Machu Picchu through the Sun Gate on this short Inca trail option!